-- (3) The councilmust at the written request of any registered person cancel his or' her registration, but where an investig ation into alleged improper conduct by that person is in progressions to be held, the regis tration may not be cancelled until the investigation has been concluded. - (4) Despite the cancellation of the registration of a registered person in terms of this 5 section, that person remains liable for any fee, arrears or penalty imposed by the council for the period that he or she was registered.
+(3) The council must at the written request of any registered person cancel his or her registration, but where an investigation into alleged improper conduct by that person is in progress or is to be held, the registration may not be cancelled until the investigation has been concluded.

+(4) Despite the cancellation of the registration of a registered person in terms of this 50 section, that person remains liable for any fee, arrears or penalty imposed by the council for the period that he or she was registered.